bigbagy/NLP-document-parsing-and-clustering/README.md

 - Auto-detection of file language

-- NLP based file processing and feature extraction (POS tagging and tokenization, support English, French and German)
+- NLP based file processing and feature extraction (POS tagging and tokenization, support English, French and German and most European languages)

 - Visualization of file clustering results